LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 and `coverage_report.xsl` files found in the `tools/lgtunit` directory (when using the `logtalk_tester` script, these two files are copied automatically).
-In alternative, a XSLT processor can be used to generate an XHTML file instead of relying in a web browser for the transformation.
-For example, using the popular `xsltproc` XSLT processor:
+In alternative, a XSLT processor can be used to generate an XHTML file instead of relying on a web browser for the transformation.
+For example, using the popular `xsltproc` processor:

 	$ xsltproc -o coverage_report.html coverage_report.xml